-To the Common Council City of Madison Madison, Wisconsin
+To the Common Council of City of Madison

-We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues and Net Cost to be Recovered Through Tax Increments and the related Historical Summary of Sources, Uses and Status of Funds of the City of Madison, Wisconsin Tax Incremental District No. 38 (the "District") as of December 31, 2019 and from the date the District was created through December 31, 2019 and have issued our report thereon dated July 10, 2020.
+We have audited the accompanying Historical Summary of Project Costs, Project Revenues and Net Cost Recovered Through Tax Increments and the related Historical Summary of Sources, Uses and Status of Funds of the City of Madison, Wisconsin Tax Incremental District No. 38 (the District) as of August 31, 2021 and from the date the District was created through August 31, 2021 and have issued our report thereon dated September 8, 2021.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.